carpentries-incubator/pymarc_basics/index.md

 > ## Prerequisites
 >
-> This lesson is designed to be an applied introduction to Python, MARC and PyMARC.
+> This lesson is an applied introduction to Python, MARC and PyMARC.
 >
 > It is suitable for someone who knows some Python but no MARC
+>
 > It is suitable for someone who knows some MARC but no Python
+>
-> It is suitable for someone who does not know any MARC or any Python
-> 		(recommended learner completes Python for librarians or similar first.)
+> It is suitable for someone who does not know any MARC or any Python (we recommend you complete Python for librarians or similar first.)

 {: .prereq}